Kelechi-uo/Darey.io_PBL_DevOps/Project1.md

 - [x] PHP

-To test your setup with a PHP script, it’s best to set up a proper Apache Virtual Host to hold your website’s files and folders.
+To test my setup with a PHP script, it’s best to set up a proper Apache Virtual Host to hold your website’s files and folders.
 Virtual host allows you to have multiple websites located on a single machine and users of the websites will not even notice it.

-We will configure our first Virtual Host in the next step.
+I will configure my first Virtual Host in the next step.